 Organic Banana Chips from Food To Live provide your body with a variety of nutrients, the most important of which are: Iron, Potassium, Manganese, Magnesium, Vitamin B6, Vitamin C.

 Banana Chips: How to Enjoy and Store

-There are a great many ways to make banana chips at home, but this process is quite lengthy and taxing.
+There are several ways to make banana chips at home, but this process is quite lengthy and taxing.
 You can try drying them in an oven, like the majority of fruits.
-To do this, you’ll have to slice them thinly and bake for 1-1.5 hour at about 200F.
+To do this, you’ll have to slice them thinly and bake for 1-1.5 hours at about 200F.
 You can also try the most common way of making banana chips, which is deep frying.

 Or, you can get top-quality chips dried to perfection from Food To Live.
 This way, you’ll always have them on hand when you are in a mood for some banana cake.
 You can also use them to enhance the taste of your strawberry banana smoothie or pudding.
 Chips would add to the texture of these products as well as enrich their flavor.

 Store Food To Live Organic Banana Chips in an airtight container.
 Be sure to keep them in a cool place or in the fridge to extend their shelf life.